-- Download the free extension from this link
+- Download the free extension at this link.

-- Open your LinkedIn feed and select the post you want to comment on.
+- Open your LinkedIn feed and select the comment you want to reply to.

 - Press “comment” the gif icon should appear.

-- Click on the icon to add a gif.
+- Press the icon to add a gif.

 - Post it by clicking on it. 😄